 If you’re able to read this then count yourself lucky; at some point you learned to read.
 You probably went to school and I’m guessing someone showed you a book or two in your childhood.
 You’re better off than a lot of people in this world.
 You are earning 35% more than an illiterate person (on average).

-Are You Only Talking About Poor Kids in Africa?
+Are You Only Talking About Poor Kids in Africa who can’t read?

 There’s plenty of illiteracy in Africa, but what may surprise you is that ‘developed’ countries such as the UK, USA, and Australia, all have major illiteracy issues.
 There are 7 million illiterate adults in the UK.
 When I say illiteracy, I’m talking functional literacy, FYI.
 I mean not being able to read road signs, your child’s school report, a leaflet your doctor gave you…that sort of stuff.